SkillsFundingAgency/das-azure-pipelines-tasks/README.md

 ## Building in Azure DevOps

 Create an `azure-pipelines.yml` in the root of your task directory and reference `azure-pipelines.template.json` from the root of the repository.
 Use [this file](tasks/EnvironmentConfiguration/azure-pipelines.yml) as a reference.
+You will need to create a Service Connection for Visual Studio Marketplace that uses a PAT token for authentication.
+The PAT token will need to the following properties:
+* Organization: All accessible organizations
+* Scope: Marketplace Read and Publish